PedalPDX/api/doc/run_locally.md

 in a virtual environment.

 ### Adding Packages
-Once the environmet is created you can use `pip indstall` to add python modules to the environment.
+Once the environment is created you can use `pip install` to add python modules to the environment.
 For example: `pip install fastkml` to install the fast-kml library to the environment.